Improvisation: Performing arts

-Improvisation was originally rarely used on dramatic television.
-A major exception was the situation comedy Mork & Mindy where star Robin Williams was allotted specific sections in each episode where he was allowed to perform freely.

 Music

 Musical improvisation is usually defined as the spontaneous performance of music without previous preparation or any written notes.
 In other words, the art of improvisation can be understood as composing music "on the fly".
 There have been experiments by Charles Limb, using functional magnetic resonance imaging, that show the brain activity during musical improvisation.
 Limb showed increased activity in the medial prefrontal cortex, which is an area associated with an increase in self-expression.
 Further, there was decreased activity in the lateral prefrontal cortex, which is an area associated with self-monitoring.
 This change in activity is thought to reduce the inhibitions that normally prevent individuals from taking risks and improvising.

-Improvisation can take place as a solo performance, or interdependently in an ensemble with other players.
-When done well, it often elicits gratifying emotional responses from the audience.
-One notable improvisational pianist is Franz Liszt.
-The origins of Liszt's improvisation in an earlier tradition of playing variations on a theme were mastered and epitomized by Johann Sebastian Bach, Wolfgang Amadeus Mozart, and Ludwig van Beethoven.

 Notable improvisational musicians from the modern era include Keith Jarrett, an improvisational jazz pianist and multi-instrumentalist who has performed many improvised concerts all over the world; W. A. Mathieu a.k.a.
-William Allaudin Mathieu, the musical director for The Second City in Chicago, the first ongoing improvisational theatre troupe in the United States, and later musical director for another improv theatre, The Committee, an offshoot of The Second City in San Francisco; Derek Bailey, an improvisational guitarist; and Eugene Friesen, an improvisational cellist.
+William Allaudin Mathieu, the musical director for The Second City in Chicago, the first ongoing improvisational theatre troupe in the United States, and later musical director for another improv theatre, The Committee, an offshoot of The Second City in San Francisco; Derek Bailey, an improvisational guitarist and writer of Improvisation: Its Nature and Practice; Evan Parker; British saxophone player, the iconnical pianists Fred van Hove (Be) and Misha Mengelberg (NL) and more recently the Belgian Seppe Gebruers who improvise with two pianos tuned a quartertone apart.

 Improvised freestyle rap is commonly practiced as a part of rappers' creative processes, as a "finished product" for release on recordings (when the improvisation is judged good enough), as a spiritual event, as a means of verbal combat in battle rap, and, simply, for fun.
 As mentioned above, studies have suggested that improvisation allows a musician to relax the control filters in their mind during this exercise.
 It often incorporates insults similar to those in the African-American game The Dozens, and complex rhythmic and sometimes melodic forms comparable to those heard in jazz improvisation.

-In the realm of silent film music, there are a small number of musicians whose work has been recognized as exceptional by critics, scholars and audiences alike; these include Neil Brand and John Sweeney, among others who are all performers at the Pordenone Silent Film Festival in Italy.
-Their performances must match the style and pacing of those films which they accompany and the knowledge of a wide range of musical styles is required, as well as the stamina to play for films which occasionally run more than three hours, without a pause.